sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/FAQ/README.md

 ## I see scrollbars in the emulator window.
 How do I scale it to the window size?

-Modern devices have a high vertical resolution which can be more than some screens.
-The emulator uses a vertical resolution of 960 pixels and allowance should be made for window borders too.
-In the VM menu select **View→Scale** or press Host + ‘C’ to scale.
+Modern handheld devices have high display resolutions, often higher than desktop computers have.
+Sailfish OS Emulator is capable of scaling down its display resolution.
+This can be controlled under Sailfish IDE with **Options → Sailfish OS → Emulator → Emulator Mode...**.
+For the emulator used by the active **Run Configuration** a shortcut exists as **Tools → Sailfish OS → Emulator Mode...**.
+As a fallback option it is also possible to select **View → Scale** or press Host + ‘C’ in the emulator window.

 ## Now I’ve built an awesome application – where do I share it?